Ruth Riley: Other activities

 Riley wrote a children's book, The Spirit of Basketball, with co-author Paul Hickey and illustrator Christopher Hiller, that was published in 2005.
 According to Riley, the message of the book was "that basketball is the same no matter where you live or what language you speak".

 On January 26, 2005, Riley made her debut as a color commentator for a Notre Dame women's basketball game.

 As of 2005, Riley was the vice president of the WNBA Players' Union.

 In 2009, President George W. Bush appointed Riley to the President's Council on Physical Fitness and Sports.

 In 2015, Riley was awarded the Moose Krause Distinguished Service Award by the Notre Dame Monogram Club.

 In 2018 she became one of the broadcast analysts for the Miami Heat of the NBA, the first woman in that role for the Heat.
 She is not related to Pat Riley, the president of the Heat.

-Personal
+Personal life

-Riley's height is variously listed as 6' 4" and 6' 5".
+Riley's height is variously listed as 6'4" and 6'5".
 She has said that she is "six-foot-four and a half to be exact" (1.94 m).

 In 2001, while playing for the Sol, Riley bought a home in South Beach, and returned to the area in the offseason even when playing for other organizations.

-Riley married Benjamin Hunter, another Notre Dame alum and varsity football player on New Year's Day 2018.
+Riley married Benjamin Hunter, another Notre Dame alum and varsity football player, on New Year's Day 2018.